Paul A. Shackel

 Paul A. Shackel is an American anthropologist and a Professor of Anthropology in the Department of Anthropology at the University of Maryland, College Park.
 He joined the Department of Anthropology in 1996 after working for the National Park Service for seven and a half years.
-His research interests include Historical Archaeology, Civic Engagement, African Diaspora, Labor Archaeology, and Heritage Studies.
-He teaches courses in Historical Archaeology, Archaeology of the Chesapeake, and Method and Theory in Archaeology.
+His research interests include Historical Archaeology, Civic Engagement, Social Justice, African Diaspora, Labor Archaeology, and Heritage Studies.
+He teaches courses in Historical Archaeology, The Anthropology of Work, Archaeology of the Chesapeake, and Method and Theory in Archaeology.
+He is the 2025 recipient of the J.C.
+Harrington Medal by the Society for Historical Archaeology.

 Education

 Shackel earned his PhD in Anthropology, which was awarded with distinction, at the State University of New York at Buffalo in 1987.
 His dissertation focused on the archaeology and probate records from eighteenth-century Annapolis, Maryland and he described the development of modern behavior during early capitalism.

 Academic career

 Shackel began his teaching career as an Adjunct Instructor, Department of Social Sciences, Suffolk Community College.
 During the summers of 1983 and 1984, he led a team of students in an archaeological excavation to locate the homestead of the founder of the Town of Islip, on Long Island.
 In 1984 and 1986 he served as an instructor in the Department of Anthropology at State University of New York at Buffalo, teaching Introduction to Archaeology, and Historical Archaeology.
 He co-taught a course with Barbara Little and Parker Potter in the Department of Social Sciences at Anne Arundel Community College in 1986.
 He served as a lecturer in the Department of Anthropology, University of Maryland in the 1987–88 academic year, and served as a Visiting Asst.
 Professor, Department of Anthropology, University of Maryland College Park in 1988–1989.

 Shackel came to the Department of Anthropology at the University of Maryland and served as an Assistant Professor from 1996–1999; Associate Professor from 1999–2002 and Professor from 2002–present.
 He served as Department Chair from 2008-2020.